This is our go-to Beef Stew for those cooler weather months. Don’t leave out the barley, it’s a great addition to the texture!

 Heat a dutch oven or large soup pot over medium heat.
 Add 2-3 teaspoons EVOO.
 Add meat, shaking off each piece before adding.
 Allow to brown, but not fully cook.
 Remove from pan, for now.

-Add more EVOO, if necessary and all fresh veggies, except frozen green beans, bay leaf and thyme.
+Add more EVOO, if necessary and all fresh veggies, except frozen green beans, and garlic.
 Stir and cook for 8-10 minutes.
 Don’t worry about any brown bits at the bottom of the pan–that’s flavor!

 Slowly pour 1 cup Guinness beer into pot.
 Focus on scraping the bottom of the pan.

-Now add veggie stock and 2 bouillon cubes, plus 1 cups water.
+Now add vegetable or beef stock and 2 bouillon cubes, plus 1 cups water.
+Return stew meat to the pot, with any juices that have formed on the plate.

 This freezes well and can keep in the refrigerator up to 1 week.
 Feel free to sub out any veggies you dislike, but try to keep as many as possible for filling fiber and vitamins!